parthshah279/parthshah.github.io/_resume/resume.md

  __Software Engineer (Jul 2018 - Jan 2020)__ <br>

 - Worked with Quant teams to build dynamic schemas to store calibration outputs of pricing models in Hydra.
-Re-designed workflows to incorporate LIBOR to RFR migration of USD/EUR/GBP derivative products.
+- Re-designed workflows to incorporate LIBOR to RFR migration of USD/EUR/GBP derivative products.
 - Led a team of developers in a global team hackathon and developed a critical business web application prototype using React.JS and TypeScript, deploying it on the private cloud - GAIA.
 - Onboarded Price Valuation workflows consisting of automated jobs for Fixed Income Finance business in JPMC’s Athena framework saving annually 800+ person-hours.
-Automated creation of market data reports for end-users and regulatory operations, and various desks.
+- Automated creation of market data reports for end-users and regulatory operations, and various desks.
 Provided production support for the live dashboard of automated workflow processes of various businesses.
 - Implemented external vendor data snapping APIs using encrypted connections in a client-server application.
-Re-engineered legacy processes by significant design changes and efficient use of computing resources.
+- Re-engineered legacy processes by significant design changes and efficient use of computing resources.
 - Developed a tool for end-users to query trade data and plot informational views using the Enaml framework.

-## Volunteer Work
+## Volunteer Work <hr>
 - __Take IT Forward__ *(2020-21)* <br>
 Partenered with Take IT Forward(TIF) community at JP Morgan and Chase as a trainer, aimed at improving and upskilling Women in Tech.
 I provided technical trainings and conducted webinars as a part of Python bootcamps. <br>